16 Oct Gallarus Oratory

 Another legend, still heard today, contends that whoever is able to climb out of the oratory through its small window will have his soul cleansed.
-Harbison quotes a 1758 letter which mentions a tradition that the nearby standing stone marks the tomb of a giant.12
+Harbison quotes a 1758 letter which mentions a tradition that the cross-slab marks the tomb of a giant.12

 In his meditation on Gallarus Oratory poet Seamus Heaney explores its entranceway as a metaphorical “door into the dark,” which is also the title of his collection of poems published in 1969.
 He enters this ancient space and senses a kinship with the monks who may have prayed there a millennium earlier.13

 “In Gallarus Oratory

 This place: it’s like going into a turfstack,

 A core of old dark walled up with stone

 A yard thick.
 When you’re in it alone,

 To the heart of the globe.
 No worshipper

 Would leap up to his God off this floor.